 The MGTK and the GTK shall be independently selected from a uniform distribution.
 The MGTK source mesh STA MAC address in the mesh GTKSA shall not be the same as the Authenticator MAC address in the GTKSA.

+Each mesh STA affiliated with a mesh MLD shall independently create its own transmit mesh GTKSA and maintain the received mesh GTKSA(s).

 NOTE—The use of a distinct Transmit MGTK and ESS GTK with identical transmit MAC addresses is precluded by limitations on key rollover and reception by STAs in an infrastructure BSS (see 14.12.5 (Mesh STA collocation) for colocated mesh STA rules).
 If the distinct MGTKs were to use different key IDs, then rollover would be impossible.
 If the distinct MGTKs were to use the same key IDs, then STAs would incorrectly attempt to decrypt mesh broadcast traffic using the ESS GTK, causing error counters (such as dot11RSNAStatsCCMPDecryptErrors) to continuously increment.